y0ungk/y0ungk.github.io/manager/README.md

 **Asynchronous communications** are preferred.
 Status should be tracked in written format so meetings can be focused on decision making.
 I'm very responsive on email and chat.
 Expect response SLAs to be in the order of magnitude of days for email and hours for chat.
 I'm usually way under those SLAs.
 If an under hour response is needed (aka there's a fire) – call or text.
 Please note I don't expect these SLAs from others especially after normal business hours or weekends.

-## "Things fall apart, intentions shatter" – Setting Expectations
+### *"Things fall apart, intentions shatter"*

+Setting Expectations.
+I'm still a work in progress.

 **I am an introvert** and that means being around large groups, for long periods of time, is exhausting for me.
 I will need alone time to recharge.
 In smaller groups, I tend to be ambiverted – More introverted around extroverts and more extroverted around introverts.
 As a typical introvert, I prefer deeper connections with fewer individuals.